syncfusion-content/uwp-docs/uwp/Charts/Watermark.md

 This section is to help you understand how to use the [`Watermark`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.Watermark.html) in your chart.

+>Note:- The watermark content is drawn behind the chart segments, so the underlying series remain visible.

 ## Adding text watermark

-You can add the text to chart background using the Content property of [`Watermark`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.SfChart.html#Syncfusion_UI_Xaml_Charts_SfChart_Watermark).
+You can add text to the chart background using the `Content` property of [`Watermark`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.SfChart.html#Syncfusion_UI_Xaml_Charts_SfChart_Watermark).

 The following code example explains how to set your custom text as Watermark.